Rummel Lake Snowshoe near Mount Engadine Lodge in Kananaskis Country, Alberta, Canada.

 Immediately, it is obvious this day is also the occasion of a group snowshoe hosted by the University of Calgary Outdoor Centre, which is an outstanding organization whose resources have been personally used many times over many years.

-Quickly I discover I have chosen the same day as a group snowshoe hosted by the University of Calgary Outdoor Centre.
-It is a fine organization and I have used their resources many times over many years.
-If you wish to begin, the Calgary Outdoor Centre is a good place to learn, rent gear and meet potential partners at very reasonable cost.
-I gear up quickly and get out in front to avoid interfering with the crowd.
+The Calgary Outdoor Centre is a good place to learn, rent gear and meet potential partners at very reasonable cost.
+Gearing up quickly gets out in front to avoid interfering with the assembling crowd.